Get 650 miles free Supercharging

 Tesla changed from per-minute pricing to per-kWh billing in 2019.
 This benefits faster-charging vehicles and makes costs more predictable.

-Non-Tesla EV drivers can now use Tesla Superchargers in the UK via the Tesla app or a payment card, but pay a higher rate — typically around 77p/kWh.
+Non-Tesla EV drivers can now use Tesla Superchargers in the UK via the Tesla app or a payment card, but pay a higher rate.
 Some sites also charge a connection fee.

-Supercharger prices can change at any time and vary by time of day.
-The Tesla app shows real-time pricing before you plug in.
+The Tesla app shows real-time pricing at each Supercharger before you plug in.

 Cost per session by battery size